Luxottica dual CEO structure a test of a management textbook no-no

 The Google Glass deal was forged almost single-handedly by Guerra, according to people familiar with the matter, and it remains to be seen how the new Luxottica chiefs will now implement it.
 Also slated for early 2015 is Luxottica’s first collection of its Michael Kors-branded glasses.

 Longer-term, Luxottica’s challenges are focused on sustaining its growth pace.
-The company enjoys a dominant position in its sector with annual sales of 7.3 billion euros, nearly seven times those of its closest rival Safilo (SFLG.MI).
+The company enjoys a dominant position in its sector with annual sales of 7.3 billion euros, nearly seven times those of its closest rival Safilo.
 Sales more than doubled during Guerra’s 10-year tenure.

 Having successfully bought companies over the past 15 years, it is now left with fewer potentially attractive targets.
 Citi analysts recently wrote that Luxottica may try selling smaller and poorly performing shops for prescription glasses in the United States in order to focus more on premium frames and sunglasses, especially in emerging markets.